Skip to main content

 With Gratitude

 The Monadnock Summer Lyceum is made possible by the generous support of Monadnock Community Hospital, Peterborough Folk Music, Microspec Corporation, Belletetes Inc., Putnam Foundation, RiverMead, Bauhan Publishing, Cathy Cambal-Hayward, Realtor, Rosaly's Garden, and many individual contributors.
 Your support sustains this nearly 200-year tradition of public discourse and community learning.
+Thank you.

 Sara Bronin